HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_patients.md

 #### Filtering Criteria by included resources
 The next part of the query is a where() clause which filters the resources returned by the first query.
-This where clause includes the use of the iff() function to enable short circuit evaluation, so that additional queries are only performed when necessary.
+This where clause includes the use of the iif() function to enable short circuit evaluation, so that additional queries are only performed when necessary.

-The first clause in the iff() uses Observation, Encounter and Condition resources returned by the initial query, and check for codes and values that are members of value sets established in the [library](#measure-library) associated with the measure.
+The first clause in the iif() uses Observation, Encounter and Condition resources returned by the initial query, and check for codes and values that are members of value sets established in the [library](measure_library.html) associated with the measure.
 If an encounter matches for either of these reasons, then there is no reason to look further.